 We saw staff had procedures to reduce the possibility of Legionella or other bacteria developing in the water systems, in line with a risk assessment.
-All recommendations had been actioned and records of water testing and dental unit water line management were in place.
+All recommendations had been actioned and records of water temperature and quality testing, flushing lesser-used outlets and dental unit water line management were in place.

 We saw cleaning schedules for the premises.
-The practice was visibly clean when we inspected.
+The practice was visibly clean and tidy when we inspected.
+Patients also commented on the high standards of cleanliness they observed.